 We have excellent provisions in place for the transition into secondary school, including meetings with parents, a secondary transfer pack and workshops to support parents through the application process.
 It is during this time that we encourage families to visit as many schools as possible to ensure that you and your child are happy with the choices you make.

 As our pupils move up the school, we naturally expect them to set an example to the younger children; from a smart school uniform to being polite and helping out around the building.

 To mark this duty, we entrust them with responsibilities around the school.
 We have a number of monitors who take charge of our facilities, looking after everything from the PE cupboard, to the tables and chairs in the hall.
 They play an important part in the daily running of our school!

 Every year we also face fierce competition for our Head and Deputy Head Boy, Head and Deputy Head Girl roles.
 These ambassador positions for the school are highly sought after and we have a tough decision to make every year!

 Some of the main highlights in Year 6 are:

-The autumn term residential trip to Kingswood.
+The autumn term residential trip to PGL.
 We do this early in the autumn term as we believe it gives the children the opportunity to further develop their collaboration skills.
 We often see the children grow in confidence and show increased levels of determination to succeed.
 When the children return to school they are able to use some of their new skills and apply them to their learning in the classroom.